 6. "Prower, Nelson, 2s.
 James Elton Mervyn, of London, arm.
 Brasenose Coll., matric.
 20 May, 1875, aged 18; B.A.
 1878, M.A.
 1882.
 See Rugby School Reg”, the Alumni Oxoniensis describes him, was born on 2 July 1856.
 It is a mystery why Boy-Worship was “originally ascribed” to him, but that later, not only was this ascription abandoned, but he was unpunished, even though implicated in the choirboy scandal of 1884.
 The suspicion arises that he was the villain of the story, that he had indeed been co-author of Boy-Worship, and was let off the hook in return for betraying his fellow-students.

 Considerable, thoroughly-researched biographical details are to be found in an online article about him by Sally Davis, but she had not found a copy of Boy-Worship to read and made typically 21st-century false assumptions about the usual character of pre-20th century homosexuality, imagining “it was a ‘how-to’ book for the seduction of fellow students” rather than a paean to the attraction of boys for men.
-The following is only a brief summary of his information about Prower, concentrating on the points with a possible relevance to Greek love.
+The following is only a brief summary of her information about Prower, concentrating on the points with a possible relevance to Greek love.

 Prower became active as a freemason, a Catholic, and, most idiosyncratically, a prominent member of the secret magical society, the Hermetic Order of the Golden Dawn.
 He taught at a boys’ boarding school.
 He was one of the three contributors to Various Verses (London: Hayman Christy Lilly, 1909), but his only poem in it with a title resonant of Greek love was “Non Angli Sed Angeli”, the words (meaning “not English, but angels”) spoken by the future Pope Gregory the Great when he beheld two beautiful English boys in the slave-market in Rome, determining him one day to send missionaries to convert the English to Christianity (as he did in 597).